Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Minimum attack set

-\emph{Minimum attack set.}-- Consider a simple graph $G$ of $N$ vertices and $M$ undirected edges.
-The vertices are indexed by positive integers $i, j, \ldots \in \{1, 2, \ldots, N\}$.
-Two vertices $i$ and $j$ are neighbors if there is an edge $(i, j)$ between them.
+Consider a simple graph $G$ of $N$ vertices and $M$ undirected edges.
+The vertices are indexed by positive integers $i, j, k, \ldots$, and two vertices $i$ and $j$ are neighbors if there is an edge $(i, j)$ between them.
 The neighborhood of vertex $i$ is the set $\partial i \equiv \{j: (i, j) \in G\}$ of all its neighbors, and the cardinality of this set is its degree $d_i$.
 Without loss of generality, we assume initially the whole graph is a $K$-core, $d_i \geq K$ for all the vertices $i$.
 The vertices are strongly mutually dependent in the $K$-core.
-The deletion of a single vertex may sometimes cause an extensive damage to the $K$-core through the cascade of local failures, with vertices becoming unstable when they have fewer than $K$ insider neighbors~\cite{Wang-etal-2020}.
-Leveraging on this dependence effect, the optimization task for graph $G$ is to construct a vertex set of minimum cardinality (a minimum attack set $\Gamma$), such that if all the vertices in $\Gamma$ are deleted, the residual graph of $G$ will have no $K$-core.
+The deletion of a single vertex may sometimes cause an extensive damage to the $K$-core through the cascade of local failures, with vertices leaving the $K$-core when they have fewer than $K$ insider neighbors~\cite{Wang-etal-2020}.
+Leveraging on this dependence effect, the optimization task on graph $G$ is to construct a vertex set of minimum cardinality (a minimum attack set $\Gamma$), such that if all the vertices in $\Gamma$ are deleted, the residual graph of $G$ will have no $K$-core (in other words, the original $K$-core will completely collapse).